Our

 visited.
 Finally we saw the Air Service Training hangar, where they

-teach students from across the world how to repair aircraft engines, both piston and jet turbines.
+aircraft engines, both piston and jet turbines.
 Full StoryFull Details

 It